Podrick Payne by Amok©

 Upon their arrival in King's Landing, Tyrion Lannister sends Podrick to Ser Aron Santagar, master-at-arms of the Red Keep, for training.
 His training comes to an end when Ser Aron perishes in the bread riots.

 He is present in the Battle of the Blackwater, joining Tyrion's several mounted sorties.
-He later saves Tyrion's life from Ser Mandon Moore of the Kingsguard and causes Ser Mandon to drown due to his heavy armor.
+He later saves Tyrion's life from Ser Mandon Moore of the Kingsguard, pushing Ser Mandon into the waters of the Blackwater Rush, where the knight drowns due to his heavy armor.

 A Storm of Swords

 Podrick is part of Tyrion's party that goes forth to meet the delegation from Dorne.
 He describes the banners of the Dornish nobles to the gathered nobles.
-Sansa Stark is wary of Pod at first, as he is a cousin to Ser Ilyn Payne.
-However, she soon comes to realize that Pod is as frightened of her as she is of his cousin.
+Sansa Stark is wary of Podrick at first, as he is a cousin to Ser Ilyn Payne.
+However, she soon comes to realize that Podrick is as frightened of her as she is of his cousin.
 Whenever she speaks to him, he turns the most alarming shade of red.
-When Tyrion is in the Black Cells, he brings Bronn to see him.
+When Tyrion is imprisoned in a tower cell after being arrested for the murder of King Joffrey Baratheon, Podrick brings Bronn to see him.

 A Feast for Crows

 Podrick talks with Brella, Sansa Stark's former maid, who tells him that Brienne of Tarth has visited her and that she is searching for Sansa.
 This prompts Podrick's wish to find Brienne, as he hopes that her finding Sansa will lead him to Tyrion.
 He starts to follow Brienne who is on her way towards Duskendale.